rbarritault/rbarritault.github.io/_pages/talks.md

 Here is a list of talks I have given to seminars or work-groups:

 * **Le théorème de Glimm**, ENS de Lyon, March 2024
-  * a two-session lecture in collaboration with Basile Morando for the work-group "Groupes de Type I".
+  * A two-session lecture in collaboration with Basile Morando for the work-group "Groupes de Type I".

 ## Upcoming talks